PARAG-IN/Weather/README.md

 # Weather
-You can use this code to get weather in your area
+You can use this code to get weather in your area only

 Created by @PARAG-IN